codacy/docs/docs/account/emails.md

 Codacy automatically links to your Codacy account the email addresses from the Git provider associated with your current session.
 On the **Emails** page, you can verify which email addresses are linked to your Codacy account.

-!!! note
+!!! notes
-    For **GitHub**, if you have [email privacy enabled](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address?platform=mac#about-commit-email-addresses) on the provider, Codacy doesn't show your private emails and uses another available email address when displaying your personal details on lists, search filters, or activity.
+    - For **GitHub**, if you have [email privacy enabled](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address?platform=mac#about-commit-email-addresses) on the provider, Codacy doesn't show your private emails and uses another available email address when displaying your personal details on lists, search filters, or activity.
+    - Codacy does not allow you to have one email associated with more than one GitHub account.
+You can manage your [associated emails in the provider GitHub](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/adding-an-email-address-to-your-github-account).

 To update the email addresses associated with your Codacy account, do the following: